JuliMaristany/PLD_Scaling_Laws/README.md

 Linux with C++ compilers with MPI.
 Tested on: CSD3 cclake cluster (https://docs.hpc.cam.ac.uk/hpc/user-guide/cclake.html) with Intel compilers

 LAMMPS is required for running MD sims.
 To build follow instructions on https://docs.lammps.org/Build.html, specifically for the stable version of September 2021.
+The typical installation time for a desktop computer is roughly 1 hour.

 ## Demo